-Previously we demonstrated that the mouse gene signatures of GATA2 and PGR allow inference of the interaction between GATA2 and PGR for regulation of SOX17 expression in the human endometrial tissues (Rubel, Wu et al. 2016).
-The full GATA2 gene signature consists of both direct and indirect downstream genes of GATA2 in the uterus (Rubel, Wu et al. 2016).
+Previously we demonstrated that the mouse gene signatures of GATA Binding Protein 2 (GATA2) and progesterone receptor (PGR) allow inference of the interaction between the two transcription factors for regulation of SRY-box transcription factor 17 (SOX17) expression in the human endometrial tissues (Rubel, Wu et al. 2016).
+The full GATA2 gene signature consists of both direct and indirect downstream genes of the transcription factor in the uterus (Rubel, Wu et al. 2016).
 Since GATA2 is a transcription factor that occupies cis-acting elements and confers genomic actions, we hypothesize that the expression levels of GATA2’s direct downstream targets reflect its activities in silico.
 Here, a direct downstream target of GATA2 is defined as a GATA2-regulated gene with GATA2 genomic occupancy within the 2-kilobase vicinity of its transcription start site in the uterus (Gene Expression Omnibus (GEO) accession: GSE40659, (Rubel, Wu et al. 2016)).
-This stringent criterion led to the identification of 634 genes (Supplementary Table 1), which is termed “GATA2 direct signature”.
-The GATA2 activity, as represented by the GATA2 direct signature in a T-score, was quantified by the SEMIPs app from gene expression data of the endometrium tissue for each individual human subject (GEO accession: GSE58144, (Koot, van Hooff et al. 2016)).
-T scores for the uterine GATA2 in all 115 patients were calculated by the app with the GATA2 direct signature and the data matrix of GEO accession: GSE58144 (Supplementary Table 2).
-Similarly, T scores for the uterine PGR (termed PGR signature) were obtained using the GEO accession: GSE39920 dataset (Rubel, Wu et al. 2016) on the same data matrix via the application’s T score calculation function.
-To test whether the GATA2 direct signature fits the model of the 3-node PGR-GATA2-SOX17 genetic network, the application was fed with T scores of GATA2 direct signature and PGR signature as exogenous variables and the SOX17 expression levels as the endogenous variable under the “SEM” function.
-The output data shows that, with GATA2 direct signature in place of the full gene signature, the model significantly fits the GEO accession: GSE58144 dataset with all proposed paths (Figure 4) and this model is considered not rejected by the human data.
-This finding suggests that the expression levels of GATA2 direct downstream targets, a subset of the full GATA2 regulated genes, can mathematically serve as surrogate reporters of the GATA2 activities in the human endometrium tissues, which supports that observing gene expression patterns of GATA2 direct downstream target genes is able to reflect GATA2’s activities in this context.
+This stringent criterion led to the identification of a list of 634 genes (Supplementary Table 1), which is termed the “GATA2 direct signature”.
+The GATA2 activity, as represented by the GATA2 direct signature in a T-Score, was quantified by the SEMIPs app from gene expression data of the endometrium tissue for each individual human subject (GEO accession: GSE58144, (Koot, van Hooff et al. 2016)).
+T-Scores for the uterine GATA2 in all 115 patients were calculated by the app with the GATA2 direct signature and the data matrix of GEO accession: GSE58144 (Supplementary Table 2).
+Similarly, T-Scores for the uterine PGR (termed the “PGR signature”) were obtained using the GEO accession: GSE39920 dataset (Rubel, Wu et al. 2016) on the same data matrix via the application’s T-Score calculation function.
+To test whether the GATA2 direct signature fits the model of the 3-node PGR-GATA2-SOX17 genetic network, the application via the SEM tab, was fed with T-Scores of the GATA2 direct signature and the PGR signature as exogenous variables, and the SOX17 expression levels as the endogenous variable.
+The analysis results show that given the GATA2 direct signature in place of the full gene signature, the model significantly fits the GEO accession: GSE58144 dataset with all proposed paths (Figure 4) and this model is considered not rejected by the human data.
+This finding suggests that the expression levels of the GATA2 direct downstream targets, a subset of the full GATA2 regulated genes, can serve in silico as surrogate reporters of the GATA2 activities in the human endometrium tissues.
+This supports the hypothesis that gene expression patterns of GATA2 direct downstream target genes are capable of reflecting GATA2’s activities in this context.
 Results of this analysis not only reduce the number of reporter genes for GATA2 activities to 634, but also implicate possibilities of a further reduction with additional filtering criteria on the gene list.
 A small and manageable panel of markers for GATA2 activities could serve as a future diagnostic tool for pregnancy failure (Diaz-Gimeno, Horcajadas et al. 2011).

 Discussion